PFTL/website/content/blog/08_intro_to_classes.rst

     measurement.temperature = '20 degrees'
     measurement.timetrace = np.array([...])

 What you have so far is a vague idea of how classes behave, and maybe you are starting to imagine some places where you can use a class to make your daily life easier and your code more reusable.
 However, this is just the tip of the iceberg.
-Classes are very powerfull tools.
+Classes are very powerful tools.

 Initializing classes
 --------------------
-Instantiating a class is the moment in which we call the class and pass it to a variable.
+**Instantiating** a class is the moment in which we call the class and pass it to a variable.
 In the previous example, the instantiation of the class happened at the line reading ``me = Person()``.
 You may have noticed that the property ``stored_name`` does not exist in